RenatoBrittoAraujo/RenatoBrittoAraujo/README.md

 I'm a programmer from heart and possess some big entrepreneurial aspirations, as well as a lot of curiosity and self-discipline.
 I just **love** what I do.

-### Achievements

-- I participated on [ICPC Brazilian Finals 2019](https://icpc.global/regionals/finder/South-America-Brazil-2019/teams), coming in at 23rd out of 60.
-- Got my first job programing!
-- Then, got my first job on machine learning!
-- Read (and am still reading) hundreds of technical and non-technical books.
-- Met a lot of brilliant people and built a network of connections.
-- Worked on several projects ranging from variable scopes, languages and paradigms with great coworkers.

 ### Areas of Interest

 In descending order of interest: